Estimated reading time: 8 minutes

 Trial Durations are Important to Consider in Pupillometry Research

-The muscular arrangement that determine pupilliary dilation and constriction are well known.
+The muscular arrangement that determines pupillary dilation and constriction is well known.
 Radial muscles dilate the pupil and the circular sphincter muscles constrict it.

 The most important point as far as pupillometry research is concerned is that pupil size changes are slow.
-The muscles involved in both dilation and constriction contain smooth muscle fibres – the same type of muscle fibres that are found in the gut and blood vessels.
-They excel at making repeated movements with low energy requirements, and do not fatigue like skeletal muscles – but they are slow moving.
+The muscles involved in both dilation and constriction contain smooth muscle fibers – the same type of muscle fibers that are found in the gut and blood vessels.
+They excel at making repeated movements with low energy requirements, and do not fatigue like skeletal muscles – but they are slow-moving.
 Even the fastest movement (constriction in response to bright light) takes place over hundreds of milliseconds.
-This means that for pupillometry research you need to allow enough time in each trial for any pupilliary response to unfold.
-It also means that a pupilliary response on trial N may potentially “spill over” into trial N+1.
+This means that for pupillometry research you need to allow enough time in each trial for any pupillary response to unfold.
+It also means that a pupillary response on trial N may potentially “spill over” into trial N+1.
 It is easy to imagine situations in which the impact (for example of a very distressing image) has consequences for pupil size that extend well beyond the current trial.
-It is also worth noting that the pupil is constantly mobile (pupilliary hippus), so it is not particularly meaningful to think of the pupil as having a steady “resting” or “normal” size.
+It is also worth noting that the pupil is constantly mobile (pupillary hippus), so it is not particularly meaningful to think of the pupil as having a steady “resting” or “normal” size.

 We provide a useful Experiment Builder “helper script” that scrambles the pixels image files on our support forum.
 Of course, if the appearance of the baseline image itself causes a luminance change (for example, if the previous trial ends with a blank screen, or there was a drift-check between trials), then it is important to leave the baseline image on the screen for long enough for any luminance based pupil size changes to occur.